News & Notes

 Prayer Requests

-Healing, Recovery, Strength: Carly Niemoth (back surgery); Marie Glause son, Terry; Sue Larsen (varicose veins procedure); Marilyn Bader (broken ankle, surgery recovery); Mark Zechmann (kidney, testing); Andy Glause (cancer); Susan Willman (health issues, testing); Rev. Micah Wildauer’s wife, Robin (cancer) and his father, Charley (stroke); Dick Spiehs niece, Diane (cancer); Bobby Larsen’s sisters, Jodie (heart surgery) and Jannie (cancer);
+Healing, Recovery, Strength: Marie Glause son, Terry; Marilyn Bader (broken ankle, surgery recovery); Andy Glause (cancer); Susan Willman (eyes, testing); Rev. Micah Wildauer’s wife, Robin (cancer) and his father, Charley (stroke); Dick Spiehs niece, Diane (cancer); Bobby Larsen’s sisters, Jodie (heart surgery) and Jannie (cancer)

 Family: Praying for families desiring children, for children carried by mom in the womb, and for those families looking to adopt